marlon-erler/universal-decentralized-network/README.md

 ## Introduction

 Let's assume you want to set up a local network at home.
 Using this local network, you want to chat with family members.
 This has two advantages: nothing is sent out to the internet, so no company can observe your messages; and your communication continues to function even if the internet is unavailable.
 All you need is a local Wi-Fi network and a so-called server.
-You can set up any computer on your house as a server.
+You can set up any computer in your house as a server.

 Remember that the UDN project provides infrastructure and is utilized by separate apps.
 While your server does provide basic messaging, these messages are not encrypted and only intended for maintenance purposes.
 You can find a list of apps in the User's Guide below.